carpentries-incubator/genome-mining/_episodes/02-antismash.md

 - "Perform a Minimal antiSMASH run analysis."
 - "Explore several *Streptococcus* genomes by identifying the BGCs presence and the types of secondary metabolites produced."
 keypoints:
-- "antiSMASH is a bioinformatic tool to identify BGC"
+- "antiSMASH is a bioinformatic tool capable of identifying, annotating and analysing secondary metabolite BGC"
 - "antiSMASH can be used as a web-based tool or as stand-alone command-line tool"
+- "The file extensions accepted by antiSMASH are GenBank, FASTA and EMBL"
 ---
 ## Introduction